South Africa marks 20 years of freedom ahead of election

 "Now we face the cold hard facts of corruption, condescension and naked contempt from those in power."

-Zuma himself is in the spotlight because of security renovations worth over $20 million that were made on his private rural homestead which included a chicken run and swimming pool.
+Zuma himself is in the spotlight because of security renovations worth over $20 million (11.89 million pounds) that were made on his private rural homestead which included a chicken run and swimming pool.

 South Africa's top anti-graft watchdog, the public protector, said in a report last month that Zuma should pay back some of the money spent on the upgrade.